beta-j/TryHackMe-Rooms/--IN_PROGRESS-- Snowy ARMageddon.md

 ...
 ```

-From this output we can tell that the site is expecting us to pass a username and password and just by trying the most common page name and entering `curl http://10.10.61.217:8080/login.php` we are served with the exact page, so we now know where we were being redirected too and which page is expecting us to pass it a username and password
+From this output we can tell that the site is expecting us to pass a username and password and just by trying the most common page name and entering `curl http://10.10.106.239:8080/login.php` we are served with the exact page, so we now know where we were being redirected too and which page is expecting us to pass it a username and password

 Let's try and re-write our `curl` command to pass on our username and password to `login.php`.
 We also add a `-c` switch to save any cookies served by the page:

 ```
-$ curl -s -u 'admin:Y3tiStarCur!ouspassword=admin' http://10.10.61.217:8080/login.php -X POST -d 'username=admin&password=Y3tiStarCur!ouspassword=admin' -c cookie -L
+$ curl -s -u 'admin:Y3<R E D A C T E D>n' http://10.10.106.239:8080/login.php -X POST -d 'username=admin&password=Y3<R E D A C T E D>n' -c cookie -L
 ```
 This time we get a response telling us that the username or password are incorrect:
 ```